ivuorinen/hiha-arvio/spec.md

 ### 5.1 Code Coverage

-The application MUST achieve minimum 95% code coverage across all projects.
+The application MUST achieve minimum 95% code coverage across all projects when measured with all target frameworks.

 The application MUST measure coverage using:
 - Coverlet for .NET code coverage collection
 - ReportGenerator for coverage report generation

+**Multi-Target Framework Limitation:**

+Due to the multi-target framework architecture (net8.0, net8.0-ios, net8.0-maccatalyst), coverage enforcement has the following constraints:

+- **Ubuntu CI runners**: Can only measure coverage for net8.0 target (~10-20% of codebase)
+  - Platform-specific code (iOS/macOS) is excluded from net8.0 builds
+  - Coverage threshold enforcement is **disabled** on Linux runners
+  - Coverage reports are generated for informational purposes only

+- **macOS CI runners**: Can measure full coverage across all target frameworks
+  - However, this is significantly more expensive ($0.08/min vs $0.008/min)
+  - Full coverage measurement should be performed locally during development

-The application MUST enforce coverage thresholds in CI/CD pipeline and MUST fail builds that fall below 95%.
+The application SHOULD provide coverage reports in CI but MUST NOT enforce thresholds on partial builds.

 ### 5.2 Unit Testing